 Eat smaller meals throughout the day.
 This way your stomach doesn’t get as full and your lungs have more room to expand.

 Chew slowly with your mouth closed.
 This helps you avoid swallowing air.

 Try to avoid or limit foods that cause gas.
 Gas makes the stomach swell and press on the diaphragm.
 These foods can include onions and cabbage.
 Not all foods have the same effects on all people.
 Keep track of the ones that cause problems for you.

 If you’re not getting enough vitamins and other nutrients, you may be told to take them in pill form.
 Supplement drinks can also help you get the nutrients you need without getting too full.
 Make sure to talk to your healthcare provider before trying any over-the-counter vitamins or supplements.

 A lot of people with chronic lung disease have problems with acid reflux.
 This can cause symptoms such as coughing, heartburn, and upset stomach.
 Here are some things you can do:

 Limit foods that increase acid in the stomach.
 These include spicy foods, caffeinated drinks, and alcohol.

 2hours after eating.
 At night, prop yourself up on pillows.

-Talk to your health care provider or a dietitian about developing a special diet to avoid acid reflux.
-Also ask your doctor about medications that may help.
+Talk to your healthcare provider or a dietitian about developing a special diet to avoid acid reflux.
+Also ask your healthcare provider about medicines that may help.